MS Normac

 Normac is a floating restaurant boat that was launched as a fire tug, named the James R. Elliot.
 She was built at the Jenks Shipbuilding Company in Port Huron, Michigan, in 1902.
+After serving as a tug, the boat was later used as a ferry boat on Lake Huron until 1968 when it was retired.
+It was then converted into a floating restaurant in Toronto.
+After sinking in Toronto, the boat was raised and sold to be used as a floating restaurant in St Catharines, Ontario.